AuvaLab/itext2kg/README.md

 ````

 ## Evaluation Scripts, Dataset and Prompts
-The dynamic temporal dataset of COVID-19 from 2020 is located in the folder ./datasets/atom.
+The dynamic temporal dataset of COVID-19 from 2020 is located in the folder ./datasets/atom (is available also on [huggingface](https://huggingface.co/datasets/lairgiyassir/2020-COVID-NYT)).
 To reproduce the results, the scripts are located in the folder ./evaluation.
 The prompts are located in the folder ./itext2kg/atom/models/schemas/

 ## Public Collaboration